Taiyari Diwali Ki – Diwali Cleaning Tips & Decoration Ideas

 - Make rangoli: Rangoli is one of the main parts of Diwali decoration.
-It is often drawn on the entrance of the gate.
-So, decorate your home entrance by drawing a beautiful & colorful rangoli.
-You can easily purchase rangoli colors during the Diwali season.
+It is often drawn at the entrance of the gate.
+So, decorate your home entrance by drawing beautiful & colourful rangoli.
+You can easily purchase rangoli colours during the Diwali season.

 - Place diyas and candles: Placing diyas and candles at the entrance of your home will add more charm to your Diwali decoration.
 Diyas & candles will banish darkness and make the entrance bright and attractive.

 Diwali is the festival of lights.
 Thus, you cannot imagine this festival without the use of lights, diyas, and candles.
 Lights are the most important decoration of a home during Diwali.
 Here are some tips for light decoration for Diwali for the outside of your home.

 - Place diyas and candles on the wall, windows, doors, and terrace.